 What is planning and what is theory on planning?
 The answer to this question is not a simple one, as is its application in practice.
 Planning theory is an ongoing discussion about thoughts in and of planning (Allmendinger, 2009).
 Planners try to allocate these thoughts in a wider frame of reference.
 Moreover, planning has its roots within the realm of philosophy and general sciences in which two extreme thoughts of rationality emerged.
 Planning theory, therefore, could be theory about bridging the gap between these thoughts within the realm of decision-making in relation to the physical environment.
 These philosophical thoughts or rationalities are based on modern and post-modern thinking.
 In this sense we could see planning theory as a framing theory that brings the two extremes of philosophical thoughts within planning together.
 These movements of modernism and post-modernism keep the discussion about thoughts in and of planning going for over the past decades.
-Modernism, which was later linked to the philosophical thinking of Aristotle, sees the world in an object-oriented way, in which observations and facts construct reality as a certainty.
+Modernism, which was later linked to the philosophical thinking of Aristotle (de Roo, 2010), sees the world in an objectoriented way, in which observations and facts construct reality as a certainty.
 In this reality there is a factual world, which can be completely understand if one has the resources.
-On contrary, we have post-modernism, which is linked to the ideas of the philosopher Plato.
+On contrary, there is postmodernism from which de Roo (2010) identifies aspects from Plato's philosophy.
 Post-modernism sees the world in a subjective-oriented way, in which there is an agreed reality based on our imagination.
 In this reality nothing is certain and everything is subjected to perspective.